BeatrizVarela/CodingExercises/README.md

 # Repository Description

-This repository contains a collection of projects and courses completed by the user.
-The projects include a Card Reveal Effect and a Dark Mode Toggle, while the courses are from [Alura](https://www.alura.com.br/), [Drupalize.me](https://drupalize.me/), and [Udemy](https://www.udemy.com/).
+This repository contains a collection of projects and courses completed by me.
+The projects include small exercises, while the courses are from [Alura](https://www.alura.com.br/), [Drupalize.me](https://drupalize.me/), and [Udemy](https://www.udemy.com/).

 ## Repository Structure